 As a heard her story, I was amazed.
 How she had gone from being a young woman who saw a very conventional future for herself, to losing family and friends and realizing she had a destiny that she would have to fight to protect.
 While her story of machines from the future took a leap of faith on my part, I saw in her the role model I was seeking.
 And that other women were.

 I took on the training I had started with more earnest.
-My fitness goals were more clear 2018as I became a Personal Fitness Trainer, although I quickly learned that a normal career in a business still so focused on helping women get thin and not strong was not for me.
+My fitness goals were more clear as I became a Personal Fitness Trainer, although I quickly learned that a normal career in a business still so focused on helping women get thin and not strong was not for me.
 I continued various Martial Arts and self-defense training, eventually even picking up and learning to use guns, something I’d at one time not been comfortable with.
 I was at first mostly comfortable only with shotguns, which I had had some past experience with, but eventually started training with pistols and rifles.
 I began preparing for the future in ways I never expected to, for even if Sarah’s machines don’t come, something will.
 Something always does.
 And I continued to study our culture and other cultures and how women have been warriors despite the struggles it has meant just to take on that role.

 I am currently Dean of SCCS and am one of the more out-and-about from the Charm School, seeking out other women who Sarah’s story can inspire.
 There are now various branches of the school, we will be prepared.